stephenmittag/afterbuyapi/README.md

                 ->getSoldItems($filters, $orderDirection, $maxSoldItems, $detailLevel);
 ```

 Provide an array of filters defined in Afterbuy, for example a DateFilter or a DefaultFilter.
-The models for these filters can be found in `Wk\AfterbuyApi\Model\XmlApi\GetSoldItems\Filter`.
+The models for these filters can be found in `Wk\AfterbuyApiBundle\Model\XmlApi\GetSoldItems\Filter`.

 ```php
 $dateFilter = (new DateFilter(DateFilter::FILTER_AUCTION_END_DATE))